csolem/xjc-global-bindings/README.md

 # xjc-global-bindings
 Reproduce issues with globalBindings and xjc.
+Global bindings are not applied when there is a schema include, and an annotation.

 # Example with naming collision
 Two elements with the same name, except a trailing underscore, which should be handled by `<jxb:globalBindings underscoreBinding="asCharInWord" />`.